Music Health Update 2017

 Exploring the People-Environment-Music Occupation relationships

-Planning for the future--supporting early childhood musical development
+Planning for the future--enabling early childhood musical development

 Read more...
 Listening to the sound and rhythm of the ocean

 and the physical experience of surfing inspires new musical composition.
-Sharing with others--to enhance musical participation.
+Sharing with others--to enhance musical participation and social inclusion.

 |Writing about ethnomusicology starts with listening....not just listening on the surface; but deep listening to the sounds of the natural environment.
 Being part of the real-life soundworlds.
 Building awareness of the sounds made--both the human, social experience of oceanography.
 Observing animal behaviour and sounds can contribute to the whole 'musical' experience.
 The sights, sounds, smells of the sea offer rich stimulation to our senses.
 Coaching others to appreciate the natural sound worlds and their relationships with living things is part of promoting social-emotional well-being.
 As we write creatively, compose new music, or produce sound recordings, this can reveal new understandings, growth and enrichment of our lives and those around us.